freddyguythe10th/HIDMacrosApplicationSwitcher/README.md

 Main-Settings.xml will just be for saving settings and such.
 It will not be used for saving macros.
 Universal.xml will be a file with macros that will be used on every application.
-If there is a macro in one of application specific programs, it will be overridden.
+Universal macros will NOT override application-specific macros.

 Under the applications folder, every single file should have the format of _____.xml with the underscores being the .exe file name.
 For example: brave.xml or unity.xml
 The program will automagically detect based on that file name to know what to switch too.
 If a program is not found in there, it will be assigned the Universal.xml macros from the root folder.